eardil/eardil.github.io/_posts/2015-08-22-second-crawl.md

                 k+=1
             Kj[j]=k
         return np.mean(Kj)
+{% endhighlight %}

 There are several libraries for the things I will do here today (plotting and modelling), but today I'll use the most straightforward ones.
 In later posts I plan to learn and write about the other libraries more specifically.

 ## Plotting
 I need to load another library, which is the "standard" one for plotting and it's called `matplotlib`.
-The second line is for the graphs to appear right here instead of in a new window.
+(The second line is for the graphs to appear inside the notebook instead of in a new window but I'll leave it in case someone is using IPython too).

+{% highlight python %}
     import matplotlib.pyplot as plt
     %matplotlib inline
+{% endhighlight %}

 Let's begin by generating for candles from $$1$$ to $$500$$ and sampling 5 times.

+{% highlight python %}
     M=5
     N=500

     K=np.zeros(N)
     for n in range(1,N+1):
         K[n-1]=candles(n,M)
+{% endhighlight %}

-For plotting, you "create" the plot, then make customizations (like labels and colors), and then you `show` it.
+For plotting, you ''create'' the plot, then make customizations (like labels and colors), and then you `show` it.

+{% highlight python %}
     plt.plot(K)
     plt.ylabel('Rounds')
     plt.xlabel('Candles')
     plt.show()
+{% endhighlight %}

 ![png](2015-08-22-second-crawl_files/2015-08-22-second-crawl_8_0.png)

 Nice enough.
 But looks kinda noisy.
 I'll change the number of samples per run to $$M=1000$$.

+{% highlight python %}
     M=1000
     N=500